The 10 Best Entry Level Marketing Jobs

 2. Marketing Assistant

 As a marketing assistant, your primary job will be to work with (and support/assist) the marketing manager and executives for strategy development.
-You’ll be working alongside a marketing manager as an assistant.
+In other words, you’ll be working alongside a marketing manager as an assistant.

-It’s fairly different from a marketing coordinator position where you act as a bridge between management and employees while in the case of marketing assistant, you work on strategy development and profit maximization.
+It’s fairly different from a marketing coordinator position which you act as a bridge between management and employees.
+In the case of a marketing assistant position, you work on strategy development and profit maximization.